-Eton Irrigation is in exactly that situation.
 Eton Irrigation is not looking for a rate of return in our business (ie we have adopted a zero rate of return).
 We are running our system on behalf of our members/customers as a service.
 Our goal is to break even in the long term.